Peter

 Peter has been to a walk-in centre twice when he found it difficult to get an appointment at his local surgery.
 His experiences were positive both times, though he thinks that the appointments were rushed because the doctor had lots of patients to see.
 Peter feels that if you’ve gone there, out of your way, you feel that there’s something wrong’ but very short consultations can make people feel a bit discarded’.

-Peter often looks up his symptoms on the Internet, mostly on the NHS website or Wikipedia, but finds face-to-face consultations more comforting.
+Peter often looks up his symptoms on the Internet, mostly on the NHS website or Wikipedia, but finds face-face consultations more comforting.
 He also thinks it would be difficult to explain symptoms over the phone or in an email.
 Peter likes the idea of being able to access his medical records online he sees doctors writing a lot during consultations but thinks they rarely give sufficient explanation.

 Overall Peter was satisfied with local healthcare services but would like to be able to get appointments easier.
 He understands, though, that his surgery doesn’t have enough doctors.
 He also thinks that the reception is under-staffed, which is why receptionists sometimes give him the impression that they don’t want you to be there’.
 A friendlier attitude would be helpful because everyone who’s going there is normally quite nervous themselves.